Michael Gash: 'We are basically four wins way from a final at Wembley.'

 They’ve travelled to the fifth round just once before, in a season interrupted by Covid.

-But Sports are taking nothing for granted against a team mid-table in the Isthmian League Premier Division.
+But Sports are taking nothing for granted against a team mid-table in the Isthmian League Premier Division, especially as they’ve lost on-loan centre-back Hayden Cann who has been recalled by parent club Lincoln City.

+Sports joint-manager Michael Gash said: “We would like to thank Hayden for all his hard work and top performances throughout the season so far.
+Hayden came in and improved us as a team and from his performances week in week out has show his ability as a player.”

 Horsham played out a superb 3-3 draw at League One promotion chasers Barnsley in the first round of the FA Cup this season and drew 1-1 at table-topping Hornchurch in a league game last weekend when Sports were frustrated by the weather.